Individual Developer's AI SaaS Journey: Production Launch in 3 Days

 Key Articles Referenced

 Launching a production SaaS in 3 days is possible.
-But the goal shouldn’t be “build fast”—it should be “validate fast.”
+But “build fast” was never the point.
+The point was “validate fast.”

-Now the real journey begins.
-Acquiring the first paid customer, receiving feedback, and improving.
-I hope when I update this article in 3 months, I can write “¥30,000 MRR achieved.”
+The real journey starts now.
+The first paid customer, then the feedback, then the long grind of fixing what they tell me is broken.
+I hope that when I update this article in three months, I get to write “¥30,000 MRR achieved.”

 Fellow solo developers, let’s build together.